p-v-srinag/Contact-Management/README.md

 # Contact Management System

 The Simple Contact Management System is a lightweight and user-friendly web application tailored for efficient contact information management.
-Developed using HTML, CSS, and PHP, this system provides a straightforward solution, prioritizing ease of use for individuals or small teams.
+Developed using HTML, CSS, and PHP, this system provides a straightforward solution, prioritizing ease of use for individuals or small teams.With Clear and use full interface.For database you can use any one either Postgresql or Mysql but you need to update the password and id of SQL Server in PHP code.

 # Key Features: